currents-ai/docs/help/reports/create-report.md

 ![report-modal](/img/help/reports/report-modal.png)

-### Click "Save"
+### 4. Click "Save"

-Clicking on "Save" will create a new report, with the details specified.
+Clicking on "Save" will create a new empty report and you can start adding widgets.

 ![report-empty](/img/help/reports/report-empty.png)